msl-os-white-ucd-s17/Pintos-P2/DESIGNDOC.md

 B9: Why did you choose to implement access to user memory from the kernel in the way that you did?

 <pre>
+User memory is checked before access, which made the most sense to us that it be checked from the very beginning.
 </pre>

 B10: What advantages or disadvantages can you see to your design for file descriptors?

 <pre>
+Advantages would be that the same structure can always be used to store the necessary file information and since each thread has its own list of files there is no limit (besides memory) on the number of open files/descriptors.
+The disadvantages are that there can exist many duplicate structs for stdin and stdout and that accessing a file descriptor requires iterating through the list, which is done in linear (O(n)) time.
 </pre>

 B11: The default tid_t to pid_t mapping is the identity mapping.
 If you changed it, what advantages are there to your approach?

 <pre>
+Not applicable.
 </pre>

 ### SURVEY QUESTIONS